Skip to main content

 Other MCP Clients

-Any client that supports MCP can use this server.
-The configuration is similar - you need the path to dist/index.js and your API credentials.
+Any client that supports HTTP Streamable MCP can connect using the endpoint URL and a Authorization: Bearer YOUR_TOKEN header.
 Check your client's documentation for the config file location.

 Part 3: Test the Connection